 - 1 tsp sweet paprika

-- 1 egg, beaten with 1 tbsp water (egg wash)
+- 1 egg, beaten with 1 tablespoon water (egg wash)

 - Extra virgin olive oil (I used Private Reserve Greek EVOO)